ezaruba/notonlyowner/content/ethereum/ethernaut/delegation.md

 Title: Solving OpenZeppelin's Ethernaut CTF - Delegation
-Date: 2018-08-05 16:00
+Date: 2018-08-05
 Tags: ethereum, solidity, ctf, smart contracts
-Category: Ethereum
-Slug: solving-zeppelin-ethernaut-ctf-delegation
+Slug: delegation-challenge-solution
-Summary: Post #7 of a series in which we tackle the challenges in the [Ethernaut CTF by OpenZeppelin](https://ethernaut.zeppelin.solutions/){:target="_blank",:rel="noopener"}.
+Summary: Post #7 of a series in which we tackle the challenges in the [Ethernaut CTF by OpenZeppelin](https://ethernaut.openzeppelin.com/){:target="_blank",:rel="noopener"}.
 In Delegation, we study how to exploit a trustful contract that uses a not-so-safe low-level call.

 ## Introduction
 If you haven't realized by now, let me tell you something, Solidity's low-level calls are definitely not your best friends.
 I'm talking about `call`, `callcode` and `delegatecall`.
-They can be deceiving, as we've already seen in [Fallback](https://www.notonlyowner.com/ethereum/solving-zeppelin-ethernaut-ctf-fallback/).
+They can be deceiving, as we've already seen in [Fallback]({filename}fallback.md).
 That's the reason why many static analyzers will raise an alarm whenever any of them is found.
 I'm not saying you shouldn't use them - they exist for a reason - but, beware.

-Now go take a look at the [Delegation challenge](https://ethernaut.zeppelin.solutions/level/0x68756ad5e1039e4f3b895cfaa16a3a79a5a73c59){:target="_blank",:rel="noopener"} and come back once you're done.
+Now go take a look at the [Delegation challenge](https://ethernaut.openzeppelin.com/level/0x68756ad5e1039e4f3b895cfaa16a3a79a5a73c59){:target="_blank",:rel="noopener"} and come back once you're done.

 In a nutshell, we're are given an instance of the Delegation contract over which we should claim ownership.
 As you may have seen, the contract only has one function that we can interact with, which happens to be its fallback function.
 Quite a narrow scope there - so it all comes down to this line: `delegate.delegatecall(msg.data)`, the vuln must be there.
 Let's see what `delegatecall` does.